digrouz/docker-keybox/README.md

 This variable is not mandatory and specifies the group id that will be set to run the application.
 It has default value `10020`.

+All possible environment variables with their default values are listed below.

+### `resetApplicationSSHKey`

+set to true to regenerate and import SSH keys.
+It has default value `false`

+SSH key type 'dsa', 'rsa', or 'ecdsa' for generated keys.
+It has default value `rsa`

+### `dbPath=`

+### `maxWait`

+The maximum amount of time (in milliseconds) to block before throwing an exception when the connection pool is exhausted.
+It has default value `15000`

 ## Notes

 * The docker entrypoint will upgrade operating system at each startup.